Enterprises struggle with security monitoring ‘tool sprawl’

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Enterprises have on average 29 security monitoring tools in place, complicating security operations center (SOC) efforts to prioritize alerts and manage cyber risk effectively.
+On average, enterprises have 29 security monitoring tools in place, complicating security operations center (SOC) efforts to prioritize alerts and manage cyber risk effectively.
 Those defending organizations with more than 10,000 employees typically have around 46 such tools, many of which go unused, underused, or otherwise forgotten.

-That’s according to a new survey from Trend Micro released today, which found that tool sprawl is increasingly common in incident detection and response and can lead to high associated costs.
+That’s according to a new survey from Trend Micro released today, which found that tool sprawl is increasingly common in incident detection and response, which can lead to high associated costs.
 “Not only do organizations have to pay for licensing and maintenance, but SOC teams are increasingly stressed to the point of burnout trying to manage multiple solutions,” Trend Micro technical director Bharat Mistry said in a statement.
 “Being unable to prioritize alerts may also expose the organization to breaches.
 It’s no surprise that many are turning to SOC-as-a-service,”

-Cybersecurity attacks are on the rise, leading companies to devote an increasing amount of capital to their IT budgets.
-Cybercrime is up 600% since the start of the pandemic, according to PurpleSec, with the average time to identify a data breach climbing to 207 days.
+Cybersecurity attacks are on the rise, leading companies to allocate an increasing amount of capital to their IT budgets.
+Cybercrime is up 600% since the beginning of the pandemic, according to PurpleSec, with the average time to identify a data breach climbing to 207 days.
 Canalys expects that cybersecurity investments will increase 10% worldwide as a result; in the first half of 2021 alone, investors poured $11.5 billion in venture capital into cybersecurity startups.

 Lack of preparedness

-Trend Micro, which interviewed 2,303 IT security decision makers for the survey, reports that over half of companies (51%) no longer use many of their monitoring tools due to a lack of integration and trust in the tools.
+Trend Micro, which interviewed 2,303 IT security decision-makers for the survey, reports that more than half of companies (51%) no longer use many of their monitoring tools due to a lack of integration and trust.
 Thirty-eight percent of respondents said that they don’t know how to operationalize the tools, while 37% said that they were extremely out of date.

 Of those surveyed, 39% cited a lack of skilled professionals as a barrier to wider monitoring tool usage.
 This reflects the industry’s worsening cybersecurity skills shortage.
 A recent International Information System Security Certification Consortium study pegged the number of unfilled cybersecurity positions around the world at 4.07 million.